 Disclosure: This article contains affiliate links.
 I may make a small commission if you make a booking using my links at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-Navy Pier can be somewhat of a tourist trap but it is a must do if you are visiting Chicago with toddlers or kids.
+Navy Pier is a must do if you are visiting Chicago with toddlers or kids.
 Fun attractions include a large Ferris wheel (click here to purchase a fast pass ticket and skip the long line), rides and games, restaurants, shops and the Chicago Children’s Museum.

 Navy Pier is also the starting point for many boat rides and lake cruises.